 - abnormalities in the ribs or spine

-Treatment of Gorlin syndrome will depend on your specific symptoms.
+Treatment of basal cell nevus syndrome will depend on your specific symptoms.
 If you have cancer, your doctor may recommend that you see an oncologist (cancer specialist) for treatment.
 If you have the condition but do not develop cancer, your doctor may recommend that you see a dermatologist (skin doctor) on a regular basis.
 The dermatologist will be able to examine your skin to detect skin cancer before it reaches a life-threatening stage.

 - special education

 If you have basal cell nevus syndrome, your outlook will depend on the complications that result from your condition.
 Skin cancer, if caught early, can be effectively treated.
 However, people with advanced stages of this cancer may not have a good outlook.
 Complications such as blindness or deafness can also impact your outlook.

 Basal cell nevus syndrome is a genetic condition that may not be possible to prevent.
 If you have this disorder or carry the gene for it, you should seek genetic counseling if you want to have children.
 Your doctors will help provide you with the information you need to be able to make an informed decision.